-I to 3 credits.
+1 to 3 credits.
 Prerequisite: Permission of instructor.
 Includes directed study, problems, readings, directed readings, special problems and special projects.
 Students complete individualized plans of study which include significant one-on-one student-teacher involvement.
 The faculty member and students negotiate the details of the study plans.
 Enrollments are usually 10 or fewer students.
-Meeting depending upon the requirements of the topic.
+Meeting frequency depends upon the requirements of the topic.
 May be repeated to a total of six credit hours.

 1 to 3 credits.
-Prerequisite: Permission of instructor.
 Includes current topics, advanced topics and special topics.
 A course devoted to a particular issue in a specified field.
 Course content is not wholly included in the regular curriculum.
-Guest artists or experts may serve as instructors.
-Enrollments are usually 10 or fewer students with significant one-onone student/teacher involvement.
+Guest experts may serve as instructors.
+Enrollments are usually 10 or fewer students with significant one-on-one student/teacher involvement.
 May be repeated to a total of six credit hours.